julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Add Angular shell with routes for Dashboard, Projects, Risks, Actions, and Admin.
 - Add local build scripts for backend and frontend.

-### Copilot focus
+### GitHub Copilot focus

-- Use Copilot Agent Mode or Chat to scaffold multi-file changes.
+- Use GitHub Copilot to scaffold multi-file changes.
 - Use prompt files from Task 2.

 ### Deliverables